Skip to main content

 A valid government-issued photo ID is required at every dispensary visit.
 Acceptable forms include a state driver’s license, non-driver ID, passport, or military ID.
 Expired IDs are not accepted.

-At Studio 57
+At Studio 57 NY

 We check every ID, every time.
 No exceptions.
 This is state law and we take compliance seriously.
 If you cannot present valid ID, we cannot serve you.